'Got to get out of here': Officials release harrowing 911 calls from condo collapse – KION546

 Boca Raton is located 38 miles up the Atlantic Coast from Surfside.

-Shortly after the collapse, Miami-Dade County Mayor Daniella Levine Cava said officials will be reviewing buildings over 40 years old and more than five stories tall, “making sure everything is in order” with proper certification.
+Shortly after the collapse, Levine Cava, the Miami-Dade County mayor, said officials will be reviewing buildings over 40 years old and more than five stories tall, “making sure everything is in order” with proper certification.

 In nearby Sunny Isles Beach, Vice Mayor Larisa Svechin said inspections on older condo buildings would start immediately.